 This photosentitizing agent can also penetrate parasites, bacteria and viruses, allowing them to be destroyed by light.
 Photodynamic laser therapy is thereby well suited for the treatment of antibiotic-resistant infections, MRSA (hospital germs), Lyme disease, hepatitis and multiple sclerosis.
 This is a further development of photodynamic laser therapy, which in the past was mainly applied as antibacterial photodynamic therapy notably in dentistry to destroy bacteria.

-The blood irradiation is a special form of PDT during which laser light is guided via a catheter into the vein directly into the flowing blood.
+The blood irradiation is a special form of PDT during which laser light is guided via a catheter into the vein directly into the flowing blood or administrated orally.
 For a systemic biological cancer therapy, this blood-cleansing treatment can be done in a targeted tumor area.
 Almost all patients show a general stabilization, an energization and overall positive effects – even with chronic liver disease, diabetes mellitus, dyslipidemia and various other diseases as well as with parasites in the bloodstream.

 The Hyperthermia Center Hanover, under the direction of Dr. Peter Wolf, is one of the largest providers of hyperthermia in Germany.
 For more than 30 years of integrative cancer therapy and biological therapy procedures, not only do they offer photodynamic therapy but various forms of hyperthermia (whole-body hyperthermia, locoregional hyperthermia and transurethral hyperthermia (hyperthermia of the prostate)) as well.
 Bioresonance, homeopathy, psychotherapy, acupuncture, galvanotherapy and insulin potentiation therapy (low-dose chemotherapy) complete the offer to a holistic therapy concept.
 The Hyperthermia Center in Hanover treats outpatients with a focus on regulation therapies, regenerative therapies and active biological cancer therapy.